Redfin Penguin Tetra (Thayeria sp) Species Profile & Care Guide

 |GH||5 - 20|

-Origins of the Redfin Penguin Tetra
+Natural Habitat of the Redfin Penguin Tetra

 The Red Fin Penguin Tetra is native to the Guaranta do Norte area in the Upper Reaches of Rio Teles Pires in Brazil in South America.
 They inhabit slow-moving wetlands with a luxuriant growth of underwater plants as well as jungle streams and rivers with dense vegetation but little in the way of aquatic plant life.